 - Accomplish the vision of the Governor’s Executive Orders to establish a statewide strategy to enable health information to be readily available and transparent in a secure and trusted environment

-Medicaid EHR Incentives Program is a multi-year, multi-stage program administered by the Georgia Department of Community Health (DCH) with funding through the Centers for Medicare & Medicaid Services (CMS).
+Medicaid EHR Incentive Program is a multi-year, multi-stage program administered by the Georgia Department of Community Health (DCH) with funding through the Centers for Medicare & Medicaid Services (CMS).
 The program is limited to eligible Medicaid professionals for six years of participation, and eligible Medicaid hospitals for three years.

 Health IT Grants – There are currently two grant projects underway within the Health Information Technology Division of the Georgia Department of Community Health (DCH).
 These include the Consumer-Mediated Health Information Exchange in Rome (Floyd County) and the Patient-Friendly Access to Patient Medical Information in Chatham County.